 How To Prevent Chargebacks From Happening

-The easiest way to prevent chargebacks from happening to you is to be up-front about the application fee and ensure the applicant knows it is non-refundable.
+The easiest way to prevent chargebacks from happening to you is to be up-front about the application fee and ensure the applicant understands that it is non-refundable.
 Some applicants might be confused and think the fee only applies if they are approved.